wagtail/rfcs/text/000-adopt-stimulus-js.md

 Multiple alpine directives are not included (`x-show`, `x-bind`, `x-text`, `x-html`, `x-model`, `x-modelable`, `x-for`, `x-teleport`) as they more relate to either updating classes, mapping the values to behaviour or more complex rendering of HTML - Stimulus moves all this to the JS controller.

-### Why not HTMX, Turbolinks
+### Why not HTMX or Turbolinks

-These libraries provide a way to patch in server side provided HTML to parts of the DOM, useful but does not serve the purpose of the lightweight frontend framework.
-They are a compliment to Stimulus instead of a replacement and they require a different approach to how server side partials are provided to the frontend.
+These libraries provide a way to patch in server-side HTML to parts of the DOM.
+This is useful but does not serve the purpose of the lightweight frontend framework.
+They are a complement to Stimulus instead of a replacement and they require a different approach to how server side partials are provided to the frontend.

-Adopting Stimulus does not mean we cannot adopt `htmx` or something similar in the future, however this RFC is not about server side driven HTML partials and assumes that we will keep the current approach for this (e.g. search results listing) but just move the existing JS from jQuery to a Stimulus controller using vanilla JS (e.g. `fetch` instead of `$.ajax`).
+Adopting Stimulus does not mean we cannot adopt `htmx` or something similar in the future, however this RFC is not about server-side driven HTML partials and assumes that we will keep the current approach for this (e.g. search results listing) but just move the existing JS from jQuery to a Stimulus controller using vanilla JS (e.g. `fetch` instead of `$.ajax`).

 - [htmx has `hyperscript`](https://htmx.org/docs/#hyperscript) (similar to Alpine.js / Stimulus in purpose) and explicitly points out that this solves a different set of problems to HTMX.
 - [hotwire has `turbo`](https://turbo.hotwired.dev/) which is similar to HTMX in the goals but intentionally isolated from the code and purpose of Stimulus.